 headlines — Format headlines the way you would a sentence: capitalize first word and proper names.
 Do not use initial capitals or all-caps for every word.
 This applies to the website.
 Print design offers more leeway but headline treatment should be consistent throughout the document.

-health care (n.) (adj.) — Two words in all instances.
-Some might argue that as a modifier, health care could be joined as two words.
+health care (n.) (adj.) — Two words.
+Some might argue that as a modifier, health care could be joined as one word.
 This is correct.
-But, we will be using the two-word form in all usages to subtly enhance brand recognition of Health Forward’s name: Health Care Foundation.
-It also helps add a fine distinction between Health Care Foundation and its sister foundation, REACH Healthcare, which uses the combined form.
+But, we will be using the two-word form in all usages to subtly nod to Health Forward’s historic name: Health Care Foundation.
+It also helps add a fine distinction between Health Forward Foundation and its sister foundation, REACH Healthcare, which uses the combined form.

 health information technology — Not capitalized; do not use HIT acronym.